-Life Span: Thought to be up to 50 years, but most Narwhals do not live past 30.
+- Life span: Thought to be 50 years, but most don’t live past 30 years

 What’s Being Done

-- Stay informed and advocate for the protection of whales and marine wildlife.
+- Take Part: Advocate for the protection of whales and marine wildlife.

 - Find out more: Help us end the extinction by taking action for nature today—visit conservation websites like Nature Canada or join one of our campaigns!